-“Shhh North Lander,” Kil held up a finger, “you do not wish to annoy a Westerner like me.”
+“Shhh Hound,” Kil held up a finger, “you do not wish to annoy an abomination like me.”

 Daveth laughed loudly at that.
 “Oh Kil, you never are going to let that one go, are you?”

-“I never quiet understood how I can find a mage so humorous.”
+“I never quite understood how I can find a Mage so humorous.”
 Daveth flexed his shoulders, casting his eyes towards the house as the two young boys ran outside again, apparently having decided upon a game.

-“And I can’t understand how I’m speaking to a flea riddled bone chewer.”
+“And I can’t understand how I’m speaking to a flea-riddled bone-chewer.”
 Kil leaned back on his elbows, the sun shimmering off his ash blonde hair that hung loose over his shoulders.

 “I’ll be back to fetch him before nightfall.”

 “Do not thank me, Wolf.
 It is what I do for a friend.”
-He looked towards the boys, Esperious holding Calgin’s wrists as the halfling struggled to hold his balance in the water.
-“You know how much I love the kids in any case, it is no trouble.”
+Kil looked towards the boys, Esperious holding Calgin’s wrists as the halfling struggled to hold his balance in the water.
+“You know how much I love the children in any case, it is no trouble.”

-The sound of frantic footfalls on the ground had the mage sitting up so violently that a wave of dizziness washed over him.
-Esperious was streaking up the small hill, dragging Calgin along by the back of his shirt, the half-demon having hard time keeping up on his demonic feet.
+The sound of frantic footfalls on the ground had the Mage standing up so violently that a wave of dizziness washed over him.
+Esperious was streaking up the small hill, dragging Calgin along by the back of his shirt, the half-Demon having hard time keeping his balance.

 “Mister Aress!”
 Esperious shrieked, skidding to a halt and hiding behind the mage’s leg, taking Calgin with him.

-“Wha-“ He feel to silence when the sound of flapping wings and low barks reached his sensitive hearing.
+“Wha-” He fell to silence when the sound of flapping wings and low barks reached his sensitive hearing.
 “Get inside.
 Now.”
 He scooped Calgin into his arms and pushed Esperious towards the house.